Euro ticks up, stocks rise as Greece fights for deal

 U.S. crude CLc1 fell 0.8 percent at $57.55 per barrel after crude inventories unexpectedly rose in the latest week.
 Brent LCOc1 fell 2.3 percent to $62.28 a barrel.

-Spot gold ticked up less than 0.1 percent in a choppy session and silver fell 0.4 percent.
+Spot gold XAU= ticked up less than 0.1 percent in a choppy session and silver XAG= fell 0.4 percent.

 (Additional reporting by Liisa Tuhkanen and Atul Prakash in London and Richard Leong, Barani Krishnan and Sam Forgione in New York; Editing by Meredith Mazzilli and Leslie Adler)